 Engineering Information Sessions

-The Engineering Information Sessions are offered throughout the summer and fall months on Mondays and Fridays starting June 3, 2016.
+The College of Engineering Information Sessions are offered throughout the summer and fall months on Mondays and Fridays starting June 3, 2016.
 To schedule your visit, please use Cornell's Plan Your Visit website.
 Our facilities are equipped with a hearing assistance system.
 Please ask for a receiver when you check in.

 Engineering Quad Tours

 Engineering Quad tours are offered only during the summer and fall months based on student availability.
 To schedule your visit, please use Cornell's Plan Your Visit website.
 A self-guided Quad Tour Map is available in the Admissions Office.
 For a PDF of this map, please click here.